RoseyKat/mcpy-compiler/README.md

 * Convert jpeg and webp to png.
 The compiler will automatically convert jpeg and webp images to png!

+* Automatic texture defining.
+The compiler can go through all your textures and place them in `item_texture.json` automatically with no need to do it manually. (the texture definition will be the filename, works also for blocks, and texture list)

 # Getting started
 Create a `config.json` file at the root directory of your project and set it up:
 <sub>Please note that the actual config cannot have comments, and the compiler will fail if you try run it with a commented config